-An evaluation of the strengths and weaknesses of the Town of Caledonia's ability to attract business and industry provides basic information to help plan for future economic development in the Town.
+An evaluation of the strengths and weaknesses of the Town of Lodi's ability to attract business and industry provides basic information to help plan for future economic development in the Town.
 Identified strengths should continue to be promoted to attract business and industry that can utilize these strengths.
 Identified weaknesses should be further analyzed to determine if improvements can be made.
 Business and industry displaying aspects similar to identified weaknesses should be discouraged.

-6.5.2.1 Caledonia's Strengths in Attracting Desired New Business and Industry
+6.5.2.1 The Town of Lodi's Strengths in Attracting Desired New Business and Industry

-Below are the Town of Caledonia's strengths in attracting desired new business and industry as identified during this planning process.
+Below are the Town of Lodi's strengths in attracting desired new business and industry as identified during this planning process.

 - Excellent access to major highways.

 - Location near major economic and urban centers.

 - High quality of life.

-- Abundant natural, cultural, and environmental features.

-- Access to natural gas pipeline.

-- High volume of tourism traffic.
+- Abundant recreational opportunities. - Excellent access to electrical utilities

-6.5.2.2 Caledonia's Weaknesses in Attracting Desired New Business and Industry
+6.5.2.2 The Town of Lodi's Weaknesses in Attracting Desired New Business and Industry

-Below are the Town of Caledonia's weaknesses in attracting desired new business and industry as identified during this planning process.
+Below are the Town of Lodi's weaknesses in attracting desired new business and industry as identified during this planning process.

-- Over dependence on manufacturing and agricultural sectors of the economy. - Limited revenue and financing options for infrastructure development to support economic development. - Lack of railroad access. - Lack of municipal sewer and water services. - Lack of communication infrastructure
+- Over dependence on manufacturing and agricultural sectors of the economy. - Loss of labor force to other counties. - High seasonal employment. - Limited revenue and financing options for infrastructure development to support economic development. - Close proximity to a city that can offer businesses and industries needed services.